narakeet/examples/video-segments/README.md

-# Extracting video segments using Video Puppet
+# Extracting video segments using Narakeet

 This example shows how to add parts of a video to a scene.
 This is useful in cases where you made a longer screen recording, but only want to use certain pieces of it in your video.